CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Enhanced login security with multi-factor authentication (MFA).

-* Supports encryption and storage of any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact CSC Service Desk). **In addition, you can** describe or organize each file or folder with specific tags.
+* Supports encryption and storage of any file type: text files, images, audio files, video, and genetic data (default space 10 TB, additional space required contact CSC Service Desk).

 ## Limitations

+Known temporary issues:

+* Firefox (except in private mode) is supported, but some known limitations exist.

+* Tagging files is not currently supported.

+* Accessing the service requires logging in twice by entering your username and password.

+* In October 2024, SD Connect was updated.
+Files from the previous version are still compatible, but you may encounter issues due to file format changes.
+For step-by-step instructions on dowlaoding files stored witht eh previos version, please check this [information].(/sd-connect-download-old-version.md)

+General considerations:

 * SD Connect is based on an object storage solution.
 Files are called objects, they are stored as file segments and can not be directly edited.
 All files (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.

-* Automated encryption is currently limited to files < 1GB.
-Larger files (up to 100 GB) can be encrypted with the Cryp4GH application and uploaded using SD Connect or programmatically (>100GB).

-* SD Connect user interface is compatible with all modern web browsers but not supported during Firefox private browsing.

 *  The storage space remains available as long as the CSC project is active.
 All data will be deleted 90 days after account termination or project closure, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).

 * CSC does not provide backups of the data stored in SD Connect.
 Therefore, we advise you to maintain **backups** of important datasets.

 * SD Connect service only supports processing of encrypted files, whether sensitive or non-sensitive (e.g., scripts).

-* A new version of SD Connect was released in October 2024.
-Files uploaded with the previous version are still compatible with the new interface, but you may experience issues due to changes in the file format.
-If you encounter any difficulties, please contact us.
-For more details on the changes, please refer to link.

 !!!
 Note